To main content

 A fika evergreen – the Princess cake

-A timeless classic with a royal heritage, and a deliciously indulgent dessert.
-The distinctively green princess cake is not only one of the most popular pastries in Sweden, but also a true Stockholm invention.
+A timeless classic with a royal heritage and a deliciously indulgent dessert, the distinctively green princess cake is not only one of the most popular pastries in Sweden but also a Stockholm invention.

 Three layers of cake overlapped with vanilla cream and raspberry jam topped with a hefty layer of whipped cream, all covered by a thin layer of emerald green marzipan, some powdered sugar, and a marzipan rose.
 If this doesn’t ring any bells it’s because you’ve yet to visit a Swedish café and stand face to face with the Princess cake (or Prinsesstårta in Swedish), a staple of Swedish fika tables.